 According to whosampled.com, 46 tracks example Shaw’s 1973 variation of “Woman of the Ghetto”.
 It’s not surprising that, seeing it’s such an excellent track with vital verses.

 The St Germain variation Shaw broach originates from “Rose Rogue”, the leading track from his 2000 cd Tourist.
 This track additionally examples the Live At Montreux variation of “Woman of the Ghetto”, however this moment it’s the line, “I desire you to obtain with each other.”
 St Germain’s variation undoubtedly has even more of a jazz flavour, compared to Blue Boy’s dance-pop noise.

 Remember Me Samples

-” Remember Me” has also been covered and sampled.
-In 2008, Australian psychedelic rock band Tame Impala performed the song as part of their live sets.
-They released a cover of “Remember Me” on the B-side of their “Sundown Syndrome” single in 2009.
+” Remember Me” has actually likewise been covered and also tasted.
+In 2008, Australian psychedelic rock band Tame Impala carried out the track as component of their online collections.
+They launched a cover of “Remember Me” on the B-side of their “Sundown Syndrome” solitary in 2009.

 In 2010, Gianni “Luminati” Nicassio from the Canadian indie pop team Walk Off the Earth launched a tune on YouTube called “Jammin’ a Hammock”.
 This variation of “Remember Me” includes Luminati hing on a hammock playing 3 tools as well as vocal singing Shaw’s verses.

 In 2012, British artist Daley experienced “Remember Me” in his very own make-up, additionally called “Remember Me”.
 Jessie J sings the refrain.
 In 2013, South African team Goldfish tested the track in their track “Three Second Memory”.